DoomArena: A framework for Testing AI Agents Against Evolving Security Threats: Appendix

 \subsubsection{$\tau$-Bench Results}

-\textbf{Discussion on ineffectiveness of Llamaguard:} LlamaGuard~\citep{inan2023llamaguardllmbasedinputoutput} is a lightweight safety classifier that categorizes messages into 14 distinct flagging categories.
+\textbf{Discussion on ineffectiveness of LlamaGuard:} LlamaGuard~\citep{inan2023llamaguardllmbasedinputoutput} is a lightweight safety classifier that categorizes messages into 14 distinct flagging categories.
 To balance usability and security, we configure the system to flag only messages classified under \textit{Code Interpreter Abuse}.
-However, we found that Llamaguard was unable to flag any of the aforementioned attacks, thereby the numbers in Table~\ref{tab:attack_metrics} with Llamaguard are identical to that without any defense.
+However, we found that LlamaGuard was unable to flag any of the aforementioned attacks, therefore the numbers in Table~\ref{tab:attack_metrics} with LlamaGuard are identical to those without any defense.